fablabbcn/fablabbcn-legacy-web/_posts/news-post/2017-11-15-needlabstory.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hFul3QGqmDk?rel=0" frameborder="0" allowfullscreen></iframe>
 <br><br>

-<p><strong><a href="http://www.needlab.org/" target="blank">Needlab</a></strong> is a non-profit architectural research organization started by Sameera Chukkapalli who has been collaborating with the <strong><a href="http://fab.city/about/" target="blank">Fab City</a></strong> project to explore how architecture can have a positive social impact on communities.
+<p><strong><a href="http://www.needlab.org/" target="blank">Needlab</a></strong> is a non-profit architectural research organization started by Sameera Chukkapalli who has been collaborating with the <strong><a href="http://fab.city/about/" target="blank">FAB City</a></strong> project to explore how architecture can have a positive social impact on communities.
 For Sameera this begins with honouring and creating connections to places and people:</p>

 <br>